Frederik Zeuthen

 Frederik Ludvig Bang Zeuthen (9 September 1888 – 24 February 1959) was a Danish economist.
 He became an internationally recognized economist in the 1930s and published his research in English, French and German, as well as Danish.
 He was especially known for his theoretical microeconomics work in general equilibrium theory and the theories of market influences and pricing.
 He was one of the pioneers of the mathematical theory of monopolistic competition.
 At the same time, he was interested in social policy and distribution of income.

 Background and career

-Frederik Zeuthen's father was the mathematician Hieronymus Georg Zeuthen.
+Zeuthen's father was the mathematician Hieronymus Georg Zeuthen.
 Frederik attended Østre Borgerdyd Gymnasium and then studied economics at the University of Copenhagen.
 His teachers Lauritz Vilhelm Birck and Harald Ludvig Westergaard inspired him to do research in economics.
 After working for some years outside of academe, Zeuthen earned in 1928 a doctorate with a dissertation Den Økonomiske Fordeling (The Economic Distribution) on price formation.
 He was appointed a professor in economics in 1930—a position he held until retiring in 1958.
 He died the following year at age 70.